Quantum Link Homology via Trace Functor I: Quantization of the annular link homology

-} The~spectral sequence from Proposition~\ref{prop:spectral-sequence} may not collapse immediately.
-The~second page for $T=\text{\fntNWSECr}$ has three non-trivial entries and there is a~non-trivial differential that kills two generators, see the~diagram to the~right for $\scalars=\Z$ and $q=1$.
-The~third page agrees with the~annular homology of the~link $\hat T$, the~homology of $(\trivmod\to\essmod^{\otimes 2})$ with $\trivmod$ in homological degree $-1$.
+is already an~invariant of the~annular link $\widehat T$.
+Contrary to the~previous case, this sequence may not collapse immediately.
+The~second page for $T=\text{\fntNegCr}$ has three non-trivial entries and there is a~non-trivial differential that kills two generators, see the~diagram to the~left for the~case $\scalars=\Z$ and $q=1$.
+It is the~third page that agrees with the~annular homology of $\widehat T$, which is the~homology of $(\trivmod\to\essmod^{\otimes 2})$ with $\trivmod$ in homological degree $-1$.